tensorflow/tfjs-models/depth-estimation/src/portrait_depth/README.md

 `estimatorConfig` is an object that defines PortraitDepth specific configurations for `PortraitDepthModelConfig`:

-*   *minDepth*: The minimum depth value outputted by the estimator.
+*   *minDepth*: The minimum depth value for the model to map to 0.
+Any smaller depth values will also get mapped to 0.

-*   *maxDepth*: The maximum depth value outputted by the estimator.
+*   *maxDepth*: The maximum depth value for the model to map to 1.
+Any larger depth values will also get mapped to 1.

 *   *modelUrl*: An optional string that specifies custom url of the estimator model.
 This is useful for area/countries that don't have access to the model hosted on tf.hub.
 It also accepts `io.IOHandler` which can be used with